NFNChris/json-transmute/README.md

-increment | Increases piped value by 1 int | Integer format a piped value join(x1) | Joins array elements from a piped value together into a string delimited by x1 (or `,` if x1 is not specified) lt(x1) | Returns true if piped value is less than value x1 lowercase | Returns `.toLowerCase()` of the piped string multiply(x1,x2,..xn) | Multiply one or more values with a piped value
+increment | Increases piped value by 1 int | Integer format a piped value join(x1) | Joins array elements from a piped value together into a string delimited by x1 (or `,` if x1 is not specified) json | Returns JSON.parse() on a piped value for embedded JSON lt(x1) | Returns true if piped value is less than value x1 lowercase | Returns `.toLowerCase()` of the piped string multiply(x1,x2,..xn) | Multiply one or more values with a piped value